Few answers on who asked feds to circle a Predator surveillance drone over Minneapolis protests

 “It’s not right to say, ‘Oh, technology is ungovernable,’ ” he said.
 “It’s governable.
 You just need to have a governing framework and we have failed to impose that.”

-One school of thought says law enforcement or federal agencies should be banned from using drones, Rozenshtein said.
+One school of thought holds that law enforcement or federal agencies should be banned from using drones, Rozenshtein said.
 Realistically, they may simply be too effective and too cheap to eliminate, he said.

 “It raises these hard questions of how effective do we want law enforcement to be and what is the cost of that effectiveness,” he said.
 “Every day we are getting closer and closer to a decision point on that.”